 GCFLearnFree assists millions of users from around the world learn essential skills they need to live and work in the 21st Century.
 Offering over 125 million tutorials covering topics from Microsoft office, and email to technology, math, reading and everyday life.
 GCFLearn is a free site with no fees.

-Hoopla offers a variety of ‘Great Courses’ for instant streaming.
+Hoopla offers a variety of ‘Great Courses’ and Pimsler Language learning for instant streaming.

 Hoopla is a way to borrow free digital video, ebooks and audiobooks with your library card.
 Gain access to thousands of titles – available for instant streaming or temporarily download – and watch on your smartphone, tablet or computer.
 There’s no waiting to borrow and Hoopla’s automatic return eliminates all late fees.
 To get started, simply create an account with your library card number.

 Khan Academy offers free practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.
 Subjects include math, science, computer programming, history, art history, economics, and more.
 Khan Academy has partnered with institutions like NASA, The Museum of Modern Art, The California Academy of Sciences, and MIT to offer specialized content.

 Mango is designed to equip you with conversational abilities from the very start.
 Whether you’re learning how to order a pizza or ask when the game starts, Mango immerses you in real, everyday conversations in 60 different language courses and ESL instruction for speakers of 18 languages.
 The newest feature is language learning through film with popular films in their native language.

 Our OverDrive collection includes how-to and instructional ebooks for learning a language, study aides and workbooks, software and hardware manuals and much more.